Migration has two pieces, a "source", that is, the host that already has the

 source sends a MigrationHeader (protobuf description found in

-configuration which will be added to the new container.
+configuration which will be added to the new instance.

 There are also two fields indicating the filesystem and criu protocol to speak.